sandeep20162017/GPUAccelaration/README.md

 To evaluate the performance enhancements achieved through Mojo in market risk assessment, we conducted a series of experiments focusing on optimizing matrix multiplication—a fundamental operation in financial computing.
 The results presented below highlight the impact of Mojo on performance and scalability:

 ### 4.1.
 Matrix Multiplication Performance Comparison
 ollowing benchmarks are generated on AWS EC2 C6i (c6i.8xlarge) instances.
 Amazon EC2 C6i instances are compute-optimized instances powered by 3rd Generation Intel Xeon Scalable processors 1.
-They are designed to provide an excellent balance of compute resources and cost 2.
-However, they do not have a GPU 3.
+They are designed to provide an excellent balance of compute resources and cost

 Python
 128*128 Python 0.0022687657772804937 GFLOP/s